EnglishB. MalaysiaDeutsch日本語简体中文한국어

 practised.

-Malaysia has a highly-diversified economic and export structure, supportive labour market, low and stable inflation, a strong and well-capitalised financial sector and a healthy current account of the balance of payments.
+Malaysia has a well-diversified economy and export structure, a supportive labour market, a track record of low and stable inflation, a robust and well-capitalized financial sector, and a positive net cash flow.

 Gross Domestic Product (GDP)